Thames Valley Police

 Crime Statistics:

 Thames Valley Police publish monthly statistics on their website.
-Check-out the latest statistics and those from previous months for Emmbrook here.
+There are two main ways in which the statistics are presented:

-The map covers Emmbrook and includes data for Joel Park and the Emmbrook Place development: it uses data from local forces.
-The hotspots give only a loose idea of where crimes happened.
+The statistics presented below cover Emmbrook and includes data for Joel Park and the Emmbrook Place development.
+The statistics are sourced from local forces, and the hotspots shown on the maps on the above link only provide a loose idea of where crimes happened.
 Actual locations and details of crimes are kept anonymous.
-Note that not all crimes that occurred can be shown on the map.

 Have Your Say: